Canoe Island (Washington): Canoe Island French Camp

-Currently, the camp welcomes 200 children each summer and additionally hosts school and family programs.
-Programming emphasizes French language and culture, as well as outdoor education.
-French language classes are offered, and campers participate in other activities including art, archery, fencing, kayaking, and theater.
-The curriculum promotes youth development, intercultural understanding, and environmental stewardship.
-Canoe Island French Camp seeks to give campers the tools they need to lead meaningful and successful lives resulting in positive impacts on their communities and the world.
+Currently, the camp hosts approximately 200 children each summer and also offers school and family programs.
+Its programming focuses on French language instruction, French cultural activities, and outdoor education.
+Campers participate in activities such as art, archery, fencing, kayaking, and theater alongside language classes.

-Canoe Island French Camp is one of four overnight camps for children in the San Juan Islands; the others include YMCA Camp Orkila, Camp Nor’Wester, and Camp Four Winds Westward Ho.
-Canoe Island French Camp is accredited by the American Camp Association and is a member of the Western Association of Independent Camps, which means that it meets the highest standards of camp excellence.
+Canoe Island French Camp is one of several overnight camps for children in the San Juan Islands, including YMCA Camp Orkila, Camp Nor’Wester, and Camp Four Winds Westward Ho.
+The camp is accredited by the American Camp Association and is a member of the Western Association of Independent Camps.

 In fiction

 Canoe Island is a locale in the novel, The Boy Book: A Study of Habits and Behaviors, Plus Techniques for Taming Them.
 The fictional story follows a teenager growing of age using life experiences, including those drawn from a visit to Canoe Island.